-When Te Rauparaha was interviewed by Governor Fitzroy nearly a year after the incident at Waikanae, he said:
+When Te Rauparaha was interviewed by Governor Fitzroy on 12 February 1844, nearly a year after the incident at Waikanae, he said:

 “Land was the foundation of all their troubles.
 The Europeans say it is theirs, but who says so besides themselves.
 The Tory came to Port Nicholson, and that was the commencement of the evil.”